Zhangjing-alt/ThangkaVLM/README.md

 ---

-## 📏 Evaluation

-The main evaluation reports:

-- **Standard Accuracy**
-- **Adversarial Accuracy**
-- **Overall Accuracy**
-- **Strict Hallucination Rate (Strict HR)**

-For binary existence questions, a prediction that asserts the presence of a visual element when the ground truth indicates its absence is counted as an existence hallucination.

-A recognition false negative affects answer accuracy but is not counted as an existence hallucination.

-The same evaluation protocol is applied to the LoRA baseline and the LoRA + FFEM model.

----

 ## ⚠️ Notes

 - Pretrained Qwen3-VL model weights are not included in this repository.
 - Dataset images and annotations should be used in accordance with their corresponding copyright and redistribution conditions.
-- Paths in the example commands should be adapted to your local environment.
+- Paths in the example commands should be adapted to the local environment.
-- The region annotations used by RCE are structured dataset annotations rather than model-generated grounding predictions.
+- Region annotations used by RCE are structured dataset annotations rather than model-generated grounding predictions.
-- The repository documentation will be updated together with subsequent manuscript revisions.

 ---